-The Children's Dental Service provides a dedicated dental service for pre-school and school age children with particular needs based at Princess Elizabeth Hospital.
+The Children's Dental Service is a dedicated service for pre-school and school age children with particular needs.
+It provides dental and orthodontic treatment for children who are eligible and is based at Princess Elizabeth Hospital.

 What Services Do We Provide?